middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/general-disciplinary-process.md

 c.
 Where there are no disputed facts at issue, the Office of Community Standards will issue a sanction appropriate to the violation.

 d.
-If the student objects to a sanction other than official College discipline, they may submit a statement of their objection within three days to both the Associate Dean and the Dean of Students.
-The Dean of Students and the Associate Dean shall discuss the sanction and the student’s objection, and provide a written explanation of a decision to retain or adjust the sanction if appropriate.
+If the student objects to a sanction other than official College discipline, they may submit a statement of their objection within three days to both the Community Standards Office and the Dean of Students.
+The Dean of Students and the Community Standards Office shall discuss the sanction and the student’s objection, and provide a written explanation of a decision to retain or adjust the sanction if appropriate.

 e.
-If the sanction is a form of official College discipline for academic misconduct, the respondent may appeal the determination of responsibility to the VPAA/Dean of Faculty, as described below.
+If the sanction is a form of official College discipline for academic misconduct, the respondent may appeal the determination of responsibility to the Dean of Faculty, as described below.

 f.
 If the sanction is a form of official College discipline for non-academic misconduct, the respondent may appeal the determination of responsibility to the VPSA or Dean of Students, as described below.